 Bologna is also one of the best places in Italy for street art.
 There are literally hundreds of street art pieces all over town, from simple paste-ups to big walls, and some really big names have left their mark all over town – from Alicè to Ericailcane, not to mention Blu, probably Italy’s best known street artist.

-When we visited last, we picked up a handy street art map free of charge from the tourism office in Bologna – apparently the map is no longer offered, but you can download it here.
+When we visited last, we picked up a handy street art map free of charge from the tourism office in Bologna.
 However, the street art landscape changes very quickly – unlike some other cities like Edmonton where street art is largely accepted and supported by the municipality, the street art panorama in Bologna is still a bit ‘guerrilla’, and new art shows up periodically all over town.

 The two main street art hotspots in Bologna are Bolognina, the former ‘workers neighbourhood’ to the north of the train station, and the university area.
 In Bolognina we saw two large walls painted by Blu over a decade ago, when he was still a student in Bologna – the pieces have since been destroyed in protest against a decision by the municipality to move the pieces to a museum and charge an entrance fee.